Learning Resources and Events

 Understanding Safeguarding – Multi-Agency Partnership Events

-During 2017, twelve multi-agency partnership events (MAPE) took place for the children's workforce in Bromley.
-Three separate events were repeated four times during the year.
-The programme was developed to address topical issues, gaps in knowledge, and areas of concern raised by colleagues.
-Presentations from the events:
+Sixteen multi-agency partnership events (MAPE) have now taken place for the children's workforce in Bromley.
+The programme was developed to address topical issues, gaps in knowledge, and any areas of concern raised by colleagues.

 Jim Gamble's video presentation for MAPE 2 can now be used by the children's workforce in team meetings across the partnership to share the messages from the BSCB in a dynamic, interactive way: